ElementalDev/ELKCookbook/README.md

 - [x] Logstash - A store of all the commands and requests you configure it to store

-- [x] Kibana - Uses the log from logstash to show stats in a grapical way.
+- [x] Kibana - Uses the log from logstash to show stats in a graphical way.